staceybreinich/portfolio/README.md

 # My Portfolio

 This repository stores the code for my web developer site.
-The site was created usign React and the navigation for the site utilizes React Router.
+The site was created using React and the navigation for the site utilizes React Router.

 ## Website Projects